webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

    stroke-width      : 10;
  }
 </div>

-Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles.
-Setting it to '''miter''' allows angles to protrude, but subject to the '''stroke-miterlimit''' property, which sets the range of protruding pixels at which point the angle is beveled.
-(If '''stroke-miterlimit''' is unspecified, there is no beveling.)

 The '''stroke-dasharray''' property allows you define arbitrary dash patterns as a comma-separated list of pixel values.
 A value of